BIONF/fDOG/README.md

 *fdog* is not limited to those 78 taxa.
 If needed the user can manually add further gene sets (multiple fasta format) using provided functions.

-## Adding a new gene set into fdog
+## Adding a new gene set into fDOG
 For adding **one gene set**, please use the `fdog.addTaxon` function:
 ```
 fdog.addTaxon -f newTaxon.fa -i tax_id [-o /output/directory] [-n abbr_tax_name] [-c] [-v protein_version] [-a]